Canary Wharf Property Guide

 Canary Wharf Schools

-Another benefit of living in Canary Wharf is the great range of schooling available.
-Canary Wharf is located within a stone’s throw of some of London’s best schools, with many rated outstanding.
+Another benefit of living in Canary Wharf is the excellent range of schooling available.
+Canary Wharf is located within a stone’s throw of some of London’s best schools, with many rated ‘outstanding’.
 In total, there are 12 schools at primary and secondary level.
 In addition, Canary Wharf comes under the catchment area for many other schools in neighbourhoods like Limehouse, Poplar and Blackwall.
 At the primary level, Bygrove Primary School and Mayflower Primary School are rated ‘outstanding’.
 At the secondary level, Canary Wharf College is rated ‘good’.
 Also, unlike other areas of the capital, there is no premium on properties located within catchment areas of good schools.
 This makes the area both affordable and desirable for families.

 Canary Wharf Employment

 It goes without saying that Canary Wharf is one of the best areas for employment in London.
 Ever since it was redeveloped in the 1980s, the area has continued to be London’s most prosperous location for job opportunities.
 There are numerous employers present in Canary Wharf, including many household names like Barclays PLC, HSBC and JP Morgan.
 While the area has a reputation for finance, the job offering has expanded in recent years with many creative businesses and startups.
 Developers often cannot keep up with demand, meaning office space is continually expanding and attracting more businesses.

 Additionally, because Canary Wharf is served by a good transport network, the area is within easy reach of other major employment areas in London such as the City.
 Liverpool Street can be reached in just 30 minutes by public transport.
 However, once Crossrail services are introduced, those travelling from Canary Wharf will be able to reach Liverpool Street just six minutes.